 There is one situation in which the spouse seeking a divorce does not need to show that they intended to permanently end the marriage, and that’s when a spouse seeks a divorce based on their spouse’s “incurably insane.”
 However, a court can only grant a divorce based on incurable insanity if the parties have lived apart for three consecutive years.
 There are also other complex procedural requirements that must be met to obtain a divorce on the grounds of incurable insanity, making these divorces rather rare.What Are the Requirements for a Divorce from Bed and Board?

-The use of divorce from bed and board is less common and is used to achieve specific accomplishments, for example, to force one party out of the marital home or to allege marital misconduct.
+Divorce from bed and board is not technically a divorce, as it doesn’t legally end a marriage.
+Thus, it’s more akin to a legal separation.
+Divorce from bed and board is not common and is used to achieve specific goals, for example, to force one party out of the marital home or to allege marital misconduct.
 A party may obtain a divorce from bed and board based upon a showing of:

 - Maliciously kicking a spouse out of the marital home,

 - Indignities to render life intolerable or overly burdensome,

 - Excessive use of alcohol or drugs, or